The Role of an Executor*

 If you are named executor and require professional expertise, our Executor Support Services can take over the administrative responsibilities of settling the estate.
 Our dedicated team of trust professionals are here to take the weight off your shoulders by dealing with the settlement process from beginning to end.
 We will lessen your stress, save you time, and reduce the risks you face over the course of the estate settlement process.

-*Raymond James Trust Services are offered by Raymond James Trust (Canada) in the provinces of Ontario, Alberta and Saskatchewan, and by Raymond James Trust (Québec) Ltd. in the province of Québec.
-Both entities are wholly owned subsidiaries of Raymond James Ltd. Trust Services are not covered by the Canadian Investor Protection Fund.
+Solus Trust Company (“STC”) provides services in the provinces of British Columbia, Alberta, Saskatchewan, and Ontario.
+Raymond James Trust (Québec) Ltd. (“RJTQ”) provides services in the province of Québec.
+Services provided by Solus Trust Company and RJTQ are not covered by the Canadian Investor Protection Fund.
+STC and RJTQ are affiliates of Raymond James Ltd.